Wabinab/xenoblade-chronicles-2/src/05_poppi.md

 "Don't even joke, Gramps!"

 She took down the earring on her right ear, handed it to Rex, explained, "This is a natural crystal.
-I-It should fetch around 60,000."
+I-It should fetch around, 60,000."

 Rex rejected immediately, "**No way!
 We can't let you sell that!**"